Tomerz54/Backdoor-in-python/README.md

 # NOTES:
 - This project is for educational purposes only.
-- import the following libraries using pip/pip3: pynput,pyautogui,keylogger ,socket ,json , subprocess,os, ,threading,sys ,shutil
+- import the following libraries using pip/pip3: pynput ,pyautogui , keylogger , socket , json , subprocess , os ,
-Listener , time , threading , os
+threading,sys ,shutil Listener , time , threading , os